 UT Honors in Cambridge

 Each summer, during the second academic session (July-early August) a UT honors faculty member leads a trip to jolly ole’ England.
 Our scholars get to live in Emmanuel College at the University of Cambridge for 4-5 weeks while taking two honors classes.
-The trip includes several day trips to locations like Stonehenge, Sutton Hoo, Canterbury, and London.
+The classes are complemented by weekly field trips to popular sites such as the British Museum, Palace of Westminster, Canterbury Cathedral, Dover Castle, Liverpool’s International Slavery Museum, Merseyside Docks, and Beatles Story Experience.
 We also build a long weekend in the schedule so students can travel on their own.
 Many of our former Honors Vols chose to use that time to weekend in Paris, while others chose to stay in the U.K. and travel to Scotland.